 Perhaps the most significant worry that most women have when considering whether or not to take Hormone Replacement Therapy (HRT) is the possible increased risk of breast cancer.
-Breast cancer is an oestrogen dependent cancer and constitutes approximately 25% of all female cancers, therefore any woman who has an early menopause and does not take any oestrogen supplementation will actually reduce her risk of developing breast cancer in later life.
+Breast cancer is an oestrogen-dependent cancer and constitutes approximately 25% of all female cancers, therefore any woman who has early menopause and does not take any oestrogen supplementation will actually reduce her risk of developing breast cancer in later life.

 Despite the worries over an increase in risk, it should be noted that these studies have taken place looking at women who had taken HRT following a natural menopause.
 Women who have an early surgical menopause would have naturally been producing oestrogen and its’ supplementation is simply replacing what they would normally produce.